tttapa/py-build-cmake/docs/Cross-compilation.md

-Note that `py-build-cmake` does not check the Python version when cross-compiling, so make sure that your CMakeLists.txt scripts find the correct Python installation (on that matches the version, implementation, ABI, operating system and architecture specified in the `py-build-cmake.cross.toml` file), e.g. by setting the appropriate hints and artifacts variables:
+Note that `py-build-cmake` does not check the Python version when cross-compiling, so make sure that your CMakeLists.txt scripts find the correct Python installation (one that matches the version, implementation, ABI, operating system and architecture specified in the `py-build-cmake.cross.toml` file), e.g. by setting the appropriate hints and artifacts variables:

 - <https://cmake.org/cmake/help/latest/module/FindPython3.html#hints>
 - <https://cmake.org/cmake/help/latest/module/FindPython3.html#artifacts-specification>